Jurassic World Dominion: Creatures on screen

-The film's dinosaur antagonist is a Giganotosaurus, which Trevorrow saved for the trilogy's final installment to set up a rivalry with the T. rex from Isla Nublar seen in previous films.
+The film's dinosaur antagonist is a Giganotosaurus, which Trevorrow saved for the trilogy's final installment, setting up a rivalry with a T. rex from previous films.
 He said about the Giganotosaurus, "I wanted something that felt like the Joker.
 It just wants to watch the world burn".
-The showdown between the dinosaurs was written by Trevorrow; he filmed it primarily from the humans' perspective, hoping that this would "make it feel like it was actually happening to you".
+The showdown between the dinosaurs was written by Trevorrow; he filmed it primarily from the humans' perspective, hoping it would "make it feel like it was actually happening to you".
 An animatronic Giganotosaurus was created, which Nolan said was "probably the biggest challenge" for his team.
 The dinosaur was expected to take six months to build, but his team only had about four months to finish it.
-Trevorrow wanted to reuse an animatronic created for Fallen Kingdom for the T. rex, but it had deteriorated (common with animatronics).

-Dimetrodon, a synapsid which existed before the dinosaurs, also appears in the film.
+Trevorrow wanted to reuse an animatronic created for Fallen Kingdom for the T. rex, but it had deteriorated (common with animatronics).Dimetrodon, a synapsid which existed before the dinosaurs, also appears in the film.
 Although the creature had appeared in franchise merchandise over the years, Dominion was its film debut.
 Another new creature is the Atrociraptor, which Trevorrow described as brutish compared to Velociraptors.
 Hybrid dinosaurs had prominent roles in the earlier Jurassic World films, but none appear in Dominion because Trevorrow felt that the concept had "narratively run its course".
-Among the returning dinosaurs is Dilophosaurus, appearing in the flesh for the first time since the original Jurassic Park film.
+Among the returning dinosaurs is Dilophosaurus, appearing for the first time since the original Jurassic Park film.
 Like the first film, no CGI was used to create the Dilophosaurus (the only dinosaur in the film without a digital model).
 Nolan created animatronic locusts 30 in in length.

+ILM's special effects supervisor, David Vickery, praised Bradley's second-unit work in Malta, calling it "very fast, very shaky, very frenetic, a lot of energy", but said also that such a style "goes against everything you're trying to do in visual effects."
+Speaking further about the Malta sequence, he noted that "creatures in broad daylight and direct sunlight is a very difficult thing to do."